25 May 2021

 So, these are just two examples, right?
 Oh, wait, there was something about Tesla and Samsung.
 See if you remember what went wrong there.

 Unsuspecting customers shouldn’t pay the price of business incompetence.
+Save your project by following the shift left testing approach.

 💡 So you test software before each deploy, right?